-The demonstration scenario foresees that the robot should assist a human barman by fetching objects (i.e. soft drink cans or tetrapacks) from a repository and handing them over to the barman or the customer.
+The demonstration scenario foresees that the robot should assist a human barman by fetching objects (i.e. soft drink cans or tetrapacks) from a repository (at the Hannover fair just a table, in Berlin extended to a cupboard with several sliding doors) and handing them over to the barman or the customer.
 Alternately the objects should be placed onto the bar.
 Furthermore, the system should detect the presence of possible guests and ask them for their wishes.
 During idle time, i.e. if it is not busy serving other requests, the bar should be cleared from any objects left there by guests.
 All these tasks should be fulfilled in close cooperation and dialog with the human barman.
 During all motions the artificial skin should enable the user to move the robot's arm by simply pushing it.